ANMOL045/Chat/README.md

-# Chat Anonymous
+# Chat

-Chat Anonymous is a simple yet powerful platform that allows users to chat anonymously without leaving any trace.
+Chat  is a simple yet powerful platform that allows users to chat anonymously without leaving any trace.
 No sign-ups, no tracking—just real-time, anonymous conversations.
 This website is built using HTML, PHP, CSS, and JavaScript to ensure seamless interaction and privacy.

 ## Features